skellis46/slipbox/literature notes/Suzuki - Multisensory Integration Across Exteroceptive and Interoceptive Domains Modulates Self-Experience in the Rubber-Hand Illusion.md

 >  modality to be incorporated into multisensory predictive models of
 >  the body and self.
 Thus, statistical correlations between interoceptive
 >  (e.g., cardiac) and exteroceptive (e.g., visual) signals can lead to
->  updating ofpredictive models of self-signals through minimization of
+>  updating of predictive models of self-signals through minimization of
 >  prediction error, just as may happen for exteroceptive multisensory
 >  conﬂicts in the classic RHI.
 In other words, there is no need to assume
 >  distinct modes of inﬂuence of exteroceptive and interoceptive signals